windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/config.md

 ---

-## How to Configure Your Application
+## Global Config

-Windwalker stores config files in `/etc` folder, you can see `config.yml` and `secret.yml` file.
-These two config files will be merged in runtime, so settings in secret.yml can override the same key in config.yml.
+Windwalker stores global config files in `/etc` folder, you can see `config.yml` and `secret.yml` file.
+These two config files will be merged in runtime, so settings in `secret.yml` will override the same key in `config.yml`.

 ### config.yml